 Teams frequently underestimate the baseline capabilities of modern frontier models.
 With the massive parameter counts and vast training data available today, a few careful examples and specific formatting constraints can extract surprising reasoning and precision.

-You will be surprised how often the simplest approach is actually more than enough to handle your specific requirement, completely avoiding the operational overhead of the other two methods.
+You'll be surprised how often the simplest approach is more than enough to handle your specific requirement, completely avoiding the operational overhead of the other two methods.
 Prompt engineering usually works best when you can answer "yes" to these conditions:

 Once a model has been trained and released, its knowledge of the world becomes immediately frozen in time.
 To solve tasks accurately on current events or private internal information, developers need a bridge between the static weights of the language model and their live data stores.

 Retrieval-Augmented Generation bridges this gap by decoupling the knowledge base from the reasoning engine.
-The LLM is essentially given an open-book exam, allowing it to search and read through specific documents on demand before generating its final answer.
+The LLM gets an open-book exam, allowing it to search and read through specific documents on demand before generating its final answer.

 Your company has 10,000 support docs, legal contracts, or medical guidelines.
 The model doesn't know them.
 RAG retrieves the relevant ones at query time.